UniversalDependencies/docs/_fi-dep/acl.md

 ### Turku Dependency Treebank

 We do not attempt to distinguish modifiers including secondary predication from other type of modifiers.
-Therefore, optional predicatives are attached to the main verb with one of the modifier relations.
+Therefore, optional predicative like modifiers are attached to the main verb with one of the modifier relations.